ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _Orleans County monitor._](https://chroniclingamerica.loc.gov/lccn/sn84022871/1892-04-25/ed-1/seq-2)

 #### 1892-04-25 &middot; Barton, Vt.

 <table style="width: 100%;"><tr><td style="width: 50%">

+.
+Catarrh
+In the head
+Is a constitutional
+Disease, and requires
+A constitutional remedy
+Like Hood&#x27;s Sarsaparilla,
+Which purifies the blood.
+Makes the weak strong,
+Restores health.
+Try it now.
+-&#x27;i3 igg
 WHA TTODO IN CASE OF A CCIDENT.
 Prof. Wilder of Cornell University
 gives the following short rules for ac­